 For example, I’m a task-oriented listener.
 I listen to find out what I have to do as a result of this conversation.
 I’m also content-oriented and can get judgmental and distracted if I perceive inaccuracy in what the other person is saying.
-It sounds like you might be more of a time-oriented listener – at least some of the time – and you want to get to the point.
+It sounds like my CEO friend might be more of a time-oriented listener.
+She wants to get to the point.

 Each of these listening types has an upside (a time-oriented listener can be very efficient) and a downside (a task-oriented listener can miss the big picture).
 We can learn to maximize the positives and work to reduce the less-positive consequences of our listener type by appreciating and even adopting some of the other listening approaches.